 Certain types of foods tend to aggravate certain

-certain foods may provoke your arrhythmia.
+certain foods and drinking certain beverages may provoke your arrhythmia.
 Be aware of which

 substances have an effect on your arrhythmia and how to avoid them.
 In general,